 Working with psychosomatic problems is considered to be a complicated matter.
 Two fundamental points can explain the difficulties.
 First, it should be carried out in contact with a bodily doctor who guides the patient.
 If this is not possible, it is essential to have at least documentary evidence that the patient consults with the doctor and receives the necessary treatment.
 The second point is that under these conditions, it is impossible to work superficially, as a deep psychological intervention is almost always needed.

 The somatic symptoms cannot be classified in a way as psychosomatic can.
 In this case, the main tasks of medical psychologists are adapting a person to disease, increasing his or her ability to fight the disease.
 For example, the most typical situation is a formation of motivation to observe a lifestyle, psychological preparation for surgical interventions, etc.

 When the potential patient is looking for the answer to the question “Is there any clinical psychologist near me?” he or she should be ready to receive some sources.
-A separate topic of many clinical psychologists is the increase of immunity by psychological methods.
 At the moment we have a lot of groundwork in this area.
 Indeed, the reasons for contacting a clinical psychologist are not restricted to what has been listed above.
 Work with addictions, escort under challenging situations (death of loved ones, divorces, loss of work, etc.), some other problems with being overweight and eating in general, psychological management of pregnant women are considered to be the spheres of clinical psychologists.
 The person who wants to know how to become a clinical psychologist should be ready to deal with all these matters.
 Moreover, a separate, fascinating area of activity is psychoprophylaxis.
 It includes building resilience, learning the best ways to solve problems, and, accordingly, increasing self-confidence.